syncfusion-content/uwp-docs/uwp/SfDataGrid/Columns.md

 ### Limitations

-1. SfDataGrid is supported only for freezing as number of columns in left and number of columns in right and it cannot be frozen with specific column.
+1. SfDataGrid has support to freeze the number of columns from the left or right.
+There is no support to freeze a specific column.

 ## Stacked Headers